oshaikh13/DHAMUN/README.md

 ## About

-This is a prototype DHAMUN web app.
+This is a prototype Referendum app.
 This is only the client, however.
 It is part of a bigger, 3 component application, which will include the following

 ```
 a) A web client (this repo)